 The Guidelines do not address coverage, benefit or other plan specific issues.
 Applicable federal and state coverage mandates take precedence over these clinical guidelines.
 If requested by a health plan, Carelon will review requests based on health plan medical policy/guidelines in lieu of the Carelon Guidelines.
 Pharmaceuticals, radiotracers, or medical devices used in any of the diagnostic or therapeutic interventions listed in the Guidelines must be FDA approved or conditionally approved for the intended use.
-However, use of an FDA approved or conditionally approved product does not constitute medical necessity or guarantee reimbursement by the respective health plan.
+However, use of an FDA approved or conditionally approved for the intended use reimbursement by the respective health plan.